jbequ5/SAGE-Enigma-Subnet/DetailedREADME.md

 Questions or feature requests?
 Ping @dTAO_Dad on X.

-Made with focus on first-principles agentic design for Bittensor SN63. explanation is now much stronger and clearer in both the Sub-Arbos step and the dedicated verification section.
+Made with focus on first-principles agentic design for Bittensor Subnet 63, Enigma.

-Let me know if you want any final adjustments!